George Townshend, 2nd Marquess Townshend: Family

-Lord Townshend married Charlotte, daughter of Eaton Mainwaring-Ellerker, on 24 December 1777, who had adopted the name and arms of Ellerker by a 1750 Act of Parliament.
+Lord Townshend married Charlotte, daughter of Eaton Mainwaring-Ellerker, on 24 December 1777, who had adopted the name and arms of Ellerker by a private act of Parliament, Ellerker's Estate Act 1750 (24 Geo.
+2. c.
+17 Pr.).
 They had two sons, George and Lord Charles, both of whom died childless, and three daughters.
 She died in February 1802.
 Lord Townshend died suddenly in July 1811, aged 58, and was succeeded in his titles by his eldest son George, who had previously been disinherited.
 On the latter's death in 1855 the earldom of Leicester became extinct while the marquessate passed to his cousin John Townshend, son of Lord John Townshend of Balls Park.